Invoca/developer-docs/README.md

 # Developer Portal

 The [developer portal](http://developers.invoca.net) contains public documentation about our APIs.
 The documentation is hosted by [ReadTheDocs](http://readthedocs.org) (RTD).
-All the documentation is contained in this repo and is written in [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) markup language.
+All the documentation is contained in this repo and is written in [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) markup language, and built using the [Sphinx Document Generator](http://www.sphinx-doc.org/en/stable/index.html).
+If you need to make any changes to conf.py please review the [Sphinx Dev Guide](http://www.sphinx-doc.org/en/stable/devguide.html)

 IMPORTANT things to note: